wvteijlingen/localeasy/README.md

 - `key`: The column that contains the key of a translation entry.
 - `comment`: The column that contains an optional comment for the entry.
 This column can be omitted.
-- `<locale1...>`: One or mulitple columns that contains the translated text for the entr.
+- `<locale1...>`: One or mulitple columns that contains the translated text for the entry.
 The header of this column must correspond to a locale configured in the `localeasy.json` config file.
 You can have as many locale columns as you need.

 **Example**